 There's more Whisky in the bottle

 In general, Whisky is diluted to cut costs, both for the producer (mostly for tax) and the consumer.
 Therefore, cask strength Spirits tend to hail from premium ranges, as the producer can fill fewer bottles per cask, and the consumer is purchasing more Whisky, in its purest form, per bottle.

 Why drink Cask Strength Whisky?

-Cask strength Whisky also gives the drinker an opportunity to play the blender.
+Cask strength Whisky also allows the drinker an opportunity to playact as the blender.
 Do with the untouched dram what you will.
-Some people choose to add their preferred level of water, whilst others take it straight to their tongue.
+Some people choose to add their preferred water level, while others take it straight to their tongue.

 Cask strength Whisky brands

 Cask strength whiskies are particularly popular among the peat-loving Scotch distilleries but are also available from Whisky makers all over the world.

 Cask strength Whiskies are available from the brands like The Macallan, Bowmore, Glengoyne, Amrut, Angel’s Envy, Maker’s Mark, Willowbank, Nikka, Laphroaig, and others.

 However, Redbreast 12 is a rare Irish cask strength Whiskey, and you can also get cask strength Gin, Rum, Cognac, and Bourbon.

 Did you have a chance to taste a Whisky bottled straight from the barrel?
 What's your verdict?